 Retrieve deleted texts by contacting your phone provider

 If you've had no luck with the backups, your next port of call is your phone provider.
 Some - although not all - will keep a record of your text messages, and you're entitled to access them.

 It may even be as easy as logging into your account online.
 For some it requires you to contact customer services.
 The answer may be no, but it costs nothing to ask, right?

 If none of the options above has worked, it's time to go nuclear.
 Well, not nuclear exactly, but it may cost you a couple of quid, and there is no guarantee it will work.
 (The sooner you do this the more likely it will work.)

 There are a few third-party apps that have a good online reputation (some of which we've personally used): PhoneRescue by iMobie, Enigma Recovery, WonderShare Dr.Fone for iOS and Tenorshare iPhone Data Recovery.
 Because even after you have 'deleted' messages they remain on your handset until overwritten, you should be able to recover deleted messages using these utilities (and others) - but there are no guarantees.

-The best advice if you are using one of these apps is to do so as quickly as possible after you realise you need to recover your deleted text messages.
-The longer you leave it the more likely it is you will have written over the required part of the memory.
+The best advice if you're using one of these apps is to do so as quickly as possible after you realise you need to recover your deleted text messages.
+The longer you leave it the more likely it is that you will have written over the relevant section of the memory.